 A veteran of stage and screen, Peters has appeared in everything from The Muppet Show to Grey’s Anatomy to Smash (although don’t hold the latter against her) on TV, and films like Silent Movie, The Jerk and Pennies From Heaven, for which she won a Golden Globe Award.
 A musical theatre legend, she is also a dual Tony Award winner – taking out the Best Actress in a Musical award in 1985 and 1999.

 Erica Tazel as Barbara Kolstad

-The Kolstad in Reddick, Boseman & Kolstad, Barbara Kolstad is the voice of reason to Adrian Boseman’s (Delroy Lindo) more shoot-from-the-hip approach.
-As a result, she also ends up having to pull bad cop duty when her fellow senior partner gets carried away.
+The Kolstad in Reddick, Boseman & Kolstad, before Lockhart was named, Barbara Kolstad is the voice of reason to Adrian Boseman’s (Delroy Lindo) more shoot-from-the-hip approach.
+As a result, she also ends up having to pull bad-cop duty when her fellow senior partner gets carried away.